 The Football Move

 Popular along Las Ramblas and Gothic Quarter backstreets, this is an attempt to snatch your wallet by craftily invoking the universal bond of football.
 Having approached you with a line about some Barça player, a leg is thrust between yours to show you a move and the hand reaches into your pocket for your goods.
-Before you know it he's gone and you're left looking for the referee.

 A group of prostitutes is known to prowl Las Ramblas looking for men to tickle.
 You may snigger, but their technique is deadly, going in for a fierce group tickle before disbanding with whatever they managed to pull from your pockets.